Spring Events in Provence Discover What’s On 2023

 April in Provence – Côte d’Azur

-Wine Tasting (April 1-3, 2022): Les Printemps de Châteuneuf du Pape takes place every year for a weekend in early April.
+Wine Tasting (March 31 – April 2, 2023): Les Printemps de Châteuneuf du Pape takes place for a weekend in early April every year.
 This weekend, winemakers in this renowned appellation introduce their latest wines to the public.
 There will be 100 wineries showcasing their wine, and in addition, there are workshops, masterclasses, and a gastronomic market.
-According to Keith Van Sickle, “Want to taste some of the world’s greatest wines for just 10 euro?
+Keith Van Sickle says, “Want to taste some of the world’s greatest wines for just 10 euro?
 Then come to the Salon des Vins in Châteauneuf-du-Pape.”
 Read more about his visit here.

 Tennis anyone?
-(April 9-17, 2022) The Monte-Carlo Country Club hosts the Rolex Monte-Carlo Masters part of the ATP World Tour Masters 1000.
+(April 8-16, 2023) The Monte-Carlo Country Club hosts the Rolex Monte-Carlo Masters, part of the ATP World Tour Masters 1000.
 This tournament has run for over 100 years.
-Beyond the courts, La Grande Nuit du Tennis is a gala dinner soirée each year in conjunction with the matches.
+Beyond the courts, La Grande Nuit du Tennis is a gala dinner soirée in conjunction with the yearly matches.
 This evening is a treat with exclusive performances by multi-national artists, and the Royal family is typically in attendance.

-Strawberries (April 16, 2022)!
-Yes, it might sound early for those of us who live in other climates, but in Carpentras – Fête de la Fraise happens in April.
+Strawberries!
+Yes, it might sound early for those who live in other climates, but in Carpentras – Fête de la Fraise happens in towards the end of April.
 This festival dedicated to the first crop of strawberries typically lands on a Saturday.
 Alongside the red berries, expect plenty of family-friendly animation.

-For Antique Lovers (April 15-18, 2022), head to Isle-sur-la-Sorgue “Antiques Art and You” fairs happen twice a year – Easter weekend and the 15th of August.
+For Antique Lovers (dates to be confirmed), head to Isle-sur-la-Sorgue “Antiques Art and You” fairs which typically happen twice a year.
 This antique fair started over 100 years ago.
 These two shows are ranked in the top three in Europe, attracting 300+ dealers and 100,000 visitors.

 The Sunday morning in L’Isle sur la Sorgue market winds through the old town and along the quay (river walk).
 There are only a few Sunday markets in the region, and this one is the largest, attracting both locals and visitors.
-Similar to Apt’s Saturday market, the line between retail and market is blurred as many boutiques add their wares to the overall temptation.
+Like Apt’s Saturday market, the line between retail and market is blurred as many boutiques add their wares to the temptation.

-Art in Antibes (April 16 to May 2, 2022): Salon de Antiquités Art Modern is an annual contemporary art fair attracting over 25,000 collectors and potential buyers.
+Art in Antibes (April 8 – 24, 2023): Salon de Antiquités Art Modern is an annual contemporary art fair attracting over 25,000 collectors and potential buyers.

 May in Provence and the Côte d’Azur